PFAS Testing Services

 ARA provides Laboratory Analytical Services to identify and quantify PFAS in environmental samples for municipalities, state agencies, industrial clients and homeowners throughout New England.

-Our "modified 533" option for PFAS analysis via LC-MS/MS, uses quantitation by isotope dilution employing a solid phase extraction (SPE), followed by liquid chromatography-tandem mass spectrometry (LC-MS/MS) for the determination of select per- and polyfluoroalkyl substances (PFAS) in non-potable water matrices.
+Our proprietary method option for PFAS analysis via LC-MS/MS, uses quantitation by isotope dilution employing a solid phase extraction (SPE), followed by liquid chromatography-tandem mass spectrometry (LC-MS/MS) for the determination of select per- and polyfluoroalkyl substances (PFAS) in non-potable water matrices.

 PFAS Regulation is currently being evaluated by the EPA.